expressjs/security-wg/README.md

 **Responsibilities include**
 - Define the Security triage role
 - Define and maintain security policies and procedures for the project and the packages in scope
-- Elaborate guidelines and recommendations for the ecosystem on how to build more secure middleware
+- Provide guidance to the ecosystem on how to build more secure middleware
 - Review and recommend processes for handling of security reports.
 - Promote improvement of security practices within the Express.js ecosystem (For example: [OSSF Scorecard](https://github.com/expressjs/discussions/issues/162), threat model, etc..)
 - Recommend security improvements for the project and the packages in scope